Battle of Mersa Matruh: Battle

 Delays in getting units in position and refuelled meant the Axis attack of 26 June did not begin until mid-afternoon.
-The 21st Panzer Division moved across the short plain between the two escarpments above Matruh, with 90th Light Division on its left flank, while 15th Panzer Division moved across the plain above the second escarpment with the Italian XX Motorized Corps following some ways behind.
-The 90th Light and 21st Panzer divisions made a path through the thin minefield and brushed aside Gleecol and Leathercol.
+The 21st Panzer Division moved across the short plain between the two escarpments above Matruh, with the 90th Light Division on its left flank, while the 15th Panzer Division moved across the plain above the second escarpment with the XX Motorized Corps following.
+The 90th Light and 21st Panzer divisions made a path through the minefield and brushed aside Gleecol and Leathercol.
 On the high desert plain the 15th Panzer Division ran into the 22nd Armoured Brigade and its drive forward was checked.

 At dawn on 27 June, the 90th Light Division resumed its advance and destroyed the 9th Battalion, Durham Light Infantry (9th DLI), 17 mi south of Matruh.
-As it moved east, the 90th Light Division came under the fire of 50th Infantry Division artillery and was forced to take cover.
-To the south Rommel advanced with the 21st Panzer Division and under the cover of an artillery duel the 21st Panzer Division made a flanking movement across the front of the 2nd New Zealand Division, to the eastern approach at Minqar Qaim.
+As it moved east, the 90th Light Division came under the fire of 50th (Northumbrian) Infantry Division artillery and was forced to take cover.
+To the south Rommel advanced with the 21st Panzer Division and under the cover of an artillery duel the 21st Panzer Division made a flanking movement across the front of the 2nd New Zealand Division to the eastern approach at Minqar Qaim.
 The division ran into the 2nd New Zealand divisional transport at Minquar Qaim, scattering it.
 Though the New Zealanders were easily holding against the 21st Panzer Division, their path of retreat had been cut off.
-At midday 27 June, Auchinleck sent a message to his two corps commanders indicating that if they were threatened with being cut off they were to retire rather than risk encirclement and destruction.
+At midday on 27 June, Auchinleck sent a message to his two corps commanders indicating that if they were threatened with being cut off they were to retire rather than risk encirclement and destruction.
 Rommel moved north and joined the 90th Light Division.
-He got them to resume their advance, with the imperative to cut the coast road.
-After dark, the 90th Light Division reached the coast road and cut it, blocking the retreat of X Corps.
+He got them to resume their advance to cut the coast road.
+After dark, the 90th Light Division reached the coast road, blocking the retreat of X Corps.